 Get to Know Your Child’s Dentist

-At Lovett Dental, we enjoy building a relationship with children from very early on and watching them grow.
+At Lovett Dental Corpus Christi, we enjoy building a relationship with children from very early on and watching them grow.
 With routine dental visits, we can see your child’s dental growth over the years and efficiently keep track of the changes.
 We can also let you know when to switch to fluoride toothpaste, for example.

 As your children grow, they may need additional dental services, which we can help with.
 Besides general dentistry, we also provide cosmetic dentistry like braces.
-Our multidisciplinary dentistry office offers pediatric, orthodontist, periodontist, maxillofacial surgeon, and endodontist care.
+Our multidisciplinary dentistry office offers pediatric dentistry, orthodontics, periodontics, oral surgery, and more.
 By age eight or nine, your child may need to see an orthodontist due to problems with overcrowding.
 We can easily make an appointment and provide further advice.
 Our orthodontist consultations are free, and we can address misaligned jaw structures and crooked teeth.